CodeMaverick-X/airbnb-clone-project/README.md

 - `GET /reviews/{review_id}/` - Retrieve a specific review
 - `PUT /reviews/{review_id}/` - Update a specific review
 - `DELETE /reviews/{review_id}/` - Delete a specific review

+## API Security
+- rate limit
+- authentication
+- authorization

+## ⚙️ CI/CD Pipeline

+### What is CI/CD?

+CI/CD stands for **Continuous Integration** and **Continuous Deployment/Delivery**.
+It’s a set of practices that automate the process of integrating code changes, running tests, and deploying applications.
+CI/CD pipelines are essential for maintaining high code quality, reducing manual errors, and speeding up development cycles.

+In the context of this Airbnb Clone backend, CI/CD ensures that every code change is automatically:

+- Built and tested
+- Checked for errors or issues
+- Deployed to a staging or production environment if it passes all tests

+### Why CI/CD is Important

+- **Reliability**: Automates repetitive tasks and reduces human error.
+- **Speed**: Faster feedback loop for developers.
+- **Quality**: Ensures each commit goes through testing and linting.
+- **Scalability**: Makes it easier to deploy and maintain features as the project grows.

+### Tools Used

+- **GitHub Actions**: Automates workflows for testing and deployment on every push or pull request.
+- **Docker**: Ensures consistent runtime environments across development, staging, and production.
+- **PostgreSQL**: Integrated in the Docker setup for seamless testing of database-related features.